 Before Congress could act, the LSC staff and Board responded with a 1981 instruction directing its grantees to use a substantial amount of their funds to provide opportunities for the involvement of private attorneys in the delivery of legal assistance to eligible clients.
 LSC later clarified this instruction to mandate programs to use an amount equivalent to 10 percent of their LSC funds for PAI activities.
 In 1984, LSC adopted a formal regulation that raised the required PAI allocation to an amount equal to 12.5 percent of a program's LSC grant.
 Most PAI activities went to increase pro bono efforts, although many programs used judicare, contracts, or other compensated arrangements as components of their PAI efforts.
 Private attorneys began co-counseling with legal services attorneys on large cases and accepting individual client referrals from legal services programs.
-By exposing private attorneys firsthand to the realities of legal services practice and by creating partnerships between private attorneys and legal services advocates, hostility to LSC and its programs diminished substantially, and private lawyers across the country have, along with the ABA and state and local bar associations, become staunch allies of LSC and its local legal services programs.
-Today, approximately 150,000 private attorneys participate in pro bono programs in conjunction with LSC-funded programs.
+By exposing private attorneys first-hand to the realities of legal services practice and by creating partnerships between private attorneys and legal services advocates, hostility to LSC and its programs diminished substantially, and private lawyers across the country have, along with the ABA and state and local bar associations, become staunch allies of LSC and its local legal services programs.
+Today, approximately 150,000 private attorneys participate in pro bono programs across the United States and 35,000 accept referrals from LSC-funded programs.